 The qualification’s primary focus is to help you progress to employment as a coach or Professional Player.
 You will develop the ability to work independently and have the skills and expertise to coach a number of sports for both children and adults.

-The qualification also attracts UCAS Tariff Points and is recognised by universities as meeting the entry requirements for courses such as, BA (Hons) in Sports Coaching and Development and BA (Hons) in Sports Management.
+The course is equivalent to three A Levels and it also attracts UCAS Tariff Points and is recognised by universities as meeting the entry requirements for courses such as, BA (Hons) in Sports Coaching and Development and BA (Hons) in Sports Management.

 Our partnership with Havant & Waterlooville FC enables our first team to play in the Conference Youth Alliance and enter the FA Youth Cup and Hampshire Floodlit Cup, whilst our other teams play in the Hampshire College’s leagues and cup competitions.
 The Academy is based onsite and we have our very own state of the art 4G which you will use for both training and matches on a daily basis.
 The course would suit you if you have a high interest in football and are thinking about going into coaching or teaching.
 Due to the scientific/fitness nature of the course, there would also be opportunities for you to progress into sports rehabilitation and personal training.